1sharkguy/assignment-sde1/README.md

   - Trim surrounding whitespace.
   - Lowercase scheme and host; strip a trailing dot in the host.
   - Drop default ports (`http:80`, `https:443`).
-  - Normalize path: ensure a leading slash, collapse duplicate slashes, resolve `.`/`..`, and preserve a trailing slash for non-root paths.
+  - Normalize path: ensure a leading slash, collapse duplicate slashes, resolve `.`/`..`, and preserve a trailing slash for non-root paths when present.
   - Canonicalize the query string by parsing, sorting parameters, and re-encoding.
   - Drop URL fragments (the `#...` portion).
 - This ensures that logically equivalent URLs such as `https://linkedin.com`, `https://linkedin.com/`, and `https://linkedin.com//` all map to the same canonical key (e.g., `https://linkedin.com/`) and therefore the same MongoDB document and cache entry.